What's this about?

 Get me a skeleton

-Each step of the user flow was translated into a set of wireframes.
-The goal was to understand the information density on each screen, but also to link together those screens into a prototype to get a feel whether the app “feels right”.
-Issues within the flow were identified and adapted.
+Each step of the user flow was translated into wireframes.
+The goal was to understand information density on every screen and connect them into a prototype to see whether the app felt right.
+Flow issues were identified and improved.

 Creating a paintbrush